 I attended Helio from Fed - May 2018.
 I was in the full stack immersive class.
 The class provides all the information on all the current technologies that are being used in the Salt Lake Area.
 Our instructor went through all of the coding languages that we were learning quickly and provided several placed to learn more and improve skill.
 In class, we were given the basics and expected to put in time after hours to dig deeper and improve our skills.
 We spent the first 8 weeks learning the current stack being used and the last 5 weeks are spent creating projects for our portfolio.
 During the last five weeks, we are allowed to customize our learning by asking what we are looking for in order to complete our project.
 The career assistance was amazing and gave great advice on how to write a resume, dos and don'ts of interviews, and mock interviews.
 Great place to learn to code and had an amazing experience but you get out what you put in and takes work but well worth it.

-- Full Stack - Part Time Evenings- 6/15/2018Jessica Haight • Operations Manager • Graduate • Course: Full-Stack Web App Development After-Hours • Campus: Salt Lake City • Verified via LinkedIn
+- Full Stack - Part Time Evenings- 6/15/2018Jessica Haight • Operations Manager • Graduate • Course: Full-Stack Web App Development After-Hours (Career Changer) • Campus: Salt Lake City • Verified via LinkedIn

 I have had such a great experience with Helio!
 When I first walked through the doors, I knew next to nothing about web development.
 Upon receiving my certification of proficiency, not only do I feel competent in the skills I've learned but I am able to incorporate my skills at a new job I've recently started.